-- You will be given login name and password.
+- You will be given a login name and password.
 You will have the option of changing given password to one you can easily remember.
-Write the login information down, as you will need it to access ALEKS.
+Write down the login information, as you will need it to access ALEKS.
 Upon completion of the registration, an email with your login information will be sent to the email address you provided.
 Please retain this email for future reference.

 - After clicking Continue again, you will be taken to the site that contains the placement assessment and the learning modules.

 - Click on Placement to take the assessment.

 - Go to https://www.aleks.com/fiu

 - Log in using your given username and password